Charlie9009/CI_PP3_STORY/README.md

 ## Project goals

+* I want to create a challenging game where a user can pick multiple classes and have multiple path choices.

 ## User experience

 ### Target audience

+* Anyone who wants to play a fun and challenging game.

 ### User stories

-1. As a user I want an entertaining and fun story.
+1. As a user I want an original story.

 2. As a user I want to be challenged when playing the game.